alex-powell-1/SN-flask-backend/README.md

 # Flask Application Documentation

 ## Overview
-This Flask application provides several API endpoints for different functionalities including handling incoming orders, sending information to RabbitMQ for asynchronous processing, handling incoming SMS/MMS messages, and more.
+This Flask application provides several API endpoints for different functionalities including handling incoming orders, sending information to RabbitMQ for asynchronous processing, handling incoming SMS/MMS messages, automatically printing incoming orders and more.
+Security features such as input validation, rate limiting, data sanitization, and error handling have been implemented to protect the application from security threats.

 ## API Endpoints

 ### 1. `/design` (POST)
-This endpoint is used to get information about the company service.
-It sends the received JSON data to a RabbitMQ queue for asynchronous processing.
+This endpoint is used to get information about the company design service.
+It sends the received JSON data to a RabbitMQ queue (`design_info.py`) for asynchronous processing.
+Processing includes sending an email to the user, texting sales team manager, rendering a in-store Word document, printing it, and saving the data to a shared drive CSV file.

 ### 2. `/stock_notify` (POST)
 This endpoint is used to get contact and product information from a user who wants notification of when a product comes back into stock.